morty-tech/Ramplo/replit.md

 ## Overview

-RampLO is a 90-day AI-powered ramp plan designed to help mortgage loan officers secure their first 1-3 deals.
-The application provides personalized daily tasks, progress tracking, outreach templates, and deal coaching tools.
-Morty users get free access while non-Morty users pay $49/month.
+RampLO is an AI-powered 90-day ramp plan designed to help mortgage loan officers secure their first 1-3 deals.
+It provides personalized daily tasks, progress tracking, outreach templates, and deal coaching tools.
+Access is free for Morty users and subscription-based for others.
+The platform uses a 9-step onboarding questionnaire to gather detailed industry-specific information, enabling highly personalized AI task generation and coaching.

-The platform features a comprehensive 9-step onboarding questionnaire that captures detailed industry-specific information: personal details (name, email, market, state licensing, NMLS), experience level (new/<1y/1-3y/3+), focus areas (purchase/refi/HELOC/investor/non-QM), borrower types (FTHB/move-up/cash-out/investor), time availability (30/60/90+ minutes), outreach comfort level (low/medium/high), network assets (realtor relationships, past clients, social channels), communication preferences (professional/friendly/direct tone), and 90-day goals.
-This rich data enables highly personalized AI task generation and coaching.

 ## User Preferences